frc2357/playbooks/team-roles/impact-award/impact-award-video-creator.md

 ## Qualities
  - Eye for visual design
- - Video editing uite skills
+ - Video editing suite skills

 ## Responsibilities
  - Coordinating with Impact Award Editor on vision for end product